Find the Right Sensory Swing (2025 Guide)

 Quick Takeaways

-• Pod (Cocoon) — enclosed “hug,” blocks visual input; calm-down and overwhelm support.
+• Pod (Cocoon) — enclosed “hug,” blocks visual input; calm-down & overwhelm support.

 • Compression — stretchy wrap + steady motion; great all-rounder for self-regulation.